Heritage

 Salt Stories Exhibition

-The Saline royale of Arc-et-Senans, a former salt factory, is now better known for the architecture of its buildings than for the industrial activity that led to its construction.
-This history of salt production, starting with the brine transported underground from Salins-les-Bains, is displayed in the museum space in the “Director’s House”.
+The Saline royale at Arc-et-Senans, a former salt factory, is now better known for the architecture of its buildings than for the industrial activity that led to its construction.
+This history of salt production, starting with the brine transported underground from Salins-les-Bains, is presented in the museum space in the “Director’s House”.
 In addition to this specific activity, a summary of the role of salt in the life of humans is also exhibited: origins, geography, exploitation methods, its essential role in taxation under the old regime, its symbolic and ritual role, its past and present uses, etc.

 Take a leap through time thanks to augmented reality